Alaska Traditions, Native Culture and Holidays

 The 10-day race, which originally lasted for 20 days when it began in 1973, started not only as a celebration of Alaska's sled dog tradition, but also as a way to keep the tradition alive as snowmobiles became widely used.
 Even the husky itself was in danger of dying off.
 As cute as they are, they've always served a utilitarian purpose in the history of Alaska.
 With that gone, it was unclear as to whether local people would still breed them.

 Appropriately, organizers and participants have taken measures in recent years to make sure the dogs who participate receive the most humane treatment.
 In addition to the fact that only dogs in peak physical condition are allowed to race, they receive top-of-the-line training that would make most professional athletes jealous.
-They eat nutritious food and get plenty of sleep at night, and while they're expected to perform at a certain level, they are never subjected to abuse or mistreatment, any instance of which results in severe punishment for the offending party.
+They eat nutritious food and get plenty of sleep at night, and while they're expected to perform at a certain level, they are never subjected to abuse or mistreatment.
+Any instance of poor treatment results in severe punishment for the offending party.
 Once the race is finished, the dogs (winners and losers alike) enjoy some much-needed R&R and get plenty of love and affection all 365 days of the year!

 Nenana Ice Classic

 A lesser-known but equally interesting winter tradition is the Nenana Ice Classic, which — as its name suggests — takes place in Nenana, a small city in the center of the state.
-Every year since 1906, local residents (and eventually, people throughout the state) have placed bets on which date the ice of the Tanana River will start to break.
-While the methods for determining precisely when this happens have become increasingly complex and precise over the years, the basic idea has not changed: The people who guess the correct date win big!
-And the prize can be significant, with more than $300,000 paid out one year
+Every year since 1906, locals (and eventually, people throughout the state) have placed bets on which date the ice of the Tanana River will start to break.

 Honoring Alaska's History